 Watkins has a nose for natural personal care products.
 Through its apothecary, natural home care, and gourmet divisions, the company makes and markets more than 400 natural products.
-Its products portfolio includes body lotions and bath salts, organic dish soaps and bathroom cleaners, organic black pepper, and vanilla extracts.
-Watkins distributes its products in the US, Canada, the UK, and the Philippines.
-The natural products developer and marketer sells its items through retailers the likes of Target, Wal-Mart, and Whole Foods, as well as through its website.
-Owned by chairman Irwin L. Jacobs since 1978, Watkins' roots go way back to the 1860s.
+Its portfolio of products includes body lotions and bath salts and organic dish soaps and bathroom cleaners, as well as organic black pepper and vanilla extracts.
+Watkins distributes its items in the US, Canada, the UK, and the Philippines.
+The natural products developer and marketer sells its products through retailers the likes of Target, Wal-Mart, and Whole Foods, as well as through its website.
+The company has been owned by chairman Irwin L. Jacobs since 1978.

 Watkins, which sells its products worldwide, maintains a headquarters office and manufacturing and distribution facilities in Minnesota.
-It distributes its products in the US, Canada, the UK, and the Philippines and has branch offices in the US, Canada, Australia, New Zealand, South Africa, and England.
+It distributes its products in the US (including in Alaska, Hawaii, Puerto Rico, Guam, and the US Virgin Islands), Canada, the UK, and the Philippines and has branch offices in the US, Canada, Australia, New Zealand, South Africa, and the UK.

 Sales and Marketing

-The company relies on a variety of retailers, such as specialty retailers, pharmacies, grocery stores, health food stores, drug stores, and gift shops, to get its products in the hands of consumers.
-Typical retail partners include Fred Meyer, Giant Eagle, Kroger, Safeway, Stop N Shop, Target, Wal-Mart, and Whole Foods.
+Watkins relies on several companies, such as specialty retailers, pharmacies, grocery stores, health food stores, drug stores, and gift shops, to get its products in the hands of consumers.
+Typical retail partners include Fred Meyer, Giant Eagle, Kroger, Canadian Tire, Costco, CVS, Loblaws, Safeway, Stop N Shop, Target, Wal-Mart, and Whole Foods.